Logic synthesis

 In computer engineering, logic synthesis is a process by which an abstract specification of desired circuit behavior, typically at register transfer level (RTL), is turned into a design implementation in terms of logic gates, typically by a computer program called a synthesis tool.
 Common examples of this process include synthesis of designs specified in hardware description languages, including VHDL and Verilog.
 Some synthesis tools generate bitstreams for programmable logic devices such as PALs or FPGAs, while others target the creation of ASICs.
-Logic synthesis is one aspect of electronic design automation.
+Logic synthesis is one step in circuit design in the electronic design automation, the others are place and route and verification and validation.

-History of logic synthesis
+History

 The roots of logic synthesis can be traced to the treatment of logic by George Boole (1815 to 1864), in what is now termed Boolean algebra.
 In 1938, Claude Shannon showed that the two-valued Boolean algebra can describe the operation of switching circuits.
 In the early days, logic design involved manipulating the truth table representations as Karnaugh maps.
 The Karnaugh map-based minimization of logic is guided by a set of rules on how entries in the maps can be combined.
 A human designer can typically only work with Karnaugh maps containing up to four to six variables.

 The first step toward automation of logic minimization was the introduction of the Quine–McCluskey algorithm that could be implemented on a computer.
 This exact minimization technique presented the notion of prime implicants and minimum cost covers that would become the cornerstone of two-level minimization.
 Nowadays, the much more efficient Espresso heuristic logic minimizer has become the standard tool for this operation.
 Another area of early research was in state minimization and encoding of finite-state machines (FSMs), a task that was the bane of designers.
 The applications for logic synthesis lay primarily in digital computer design.
 Hence, IBM and Bell Labs played a pivotal role in the early automation of logic synthesis.
 The evolution from discrete logic components to programmable logic arrays (PLAs) hastened the need for efficient two-level minimization, since minimizing terms in a two-level representation reduces the area in a PLA.

-However, two-level logic circuits are of limited importance in a very-large-scale integration (VLSI) design; most designs use multiple levels of logic.
-As a matter of fact, almost any circuit representation in RTL or Behavioural Description is a multi-level representation.
+Two-level logic circuits are of limited importance in a very-large-scale integration (VLSI) design; most designs use multiple levels of logic.
+Almost any circuit representation in RTL or Behavioural Description is a multi-level representation.
 An early system that was used to design multilevel circuits was LSS from IBM.
 It used local transformations to simplify logic.
 Work on LSS and the Yorktown Silicon Compiler spurred rapid research progress in logic synthesis in the 1980s.
 Several universities contributed by making their research available to the public, most notably SIS from University of California, Berkeley, RASP from University of California, Los Angeles and BOLD from University of Colorado, Boulder.
 Within a decade, the technology migrated to commercial logic synthesis products offered by electronic design automation companies.